Wedding Attire

 Some popular black tie attire options:

-Winter: Velvet, long sleeves, and dramatic accessories.
+Winter: Velvet fabrics, long sleeves, and dramatic accessories to add flair.

 Dress Code Option 2: Formal or Black Tie Optional